 Rainbow communities and working in the Public Service

-Te Taunaki results indicate that the experience of working in the Public Service can vary by gender, particularly for those who are of another gender or multiple genders, by being transgender, or intersex, and by sexual identity.
+Te Taunaki results indicated that in 2021 the experience of working in the Public Service could vary by gender, particularly for those who were of another gender or multiple genders, by being transgender, or intersex, and by sexual identity.

 For example, in the questions on inclusive workplaces:

-• 82% of staff report ‘feeling comfortable being themselves at work/with their colleagues’.
-This drops to 72% for intersex staff, 65% for transgender staff, and 61% for those of another gender or multiple genders.
+• 82% of staff reported ‘feeling comfortable being themselves at work/with their colleagues’.
+This dropped to 72% for intersex staff, 65% for transgender staff, and 61% for those of another gender or multiple genders.
 For gay and lesbian staff, this was 79%, 74% for bisexual staff, and 70% for other sexual identities.

 • 81% agreed that ‘people in their workgroup behave in an accepting manner towards people from diverse backgrounds’.
 For transgender staff this was 69%, the same (69%) for those of another gender or multiple genders, and 59% for intersex staff.
 For gay and lesbian staff this was 79%, 76% for bisexual staff, and 72% for other sexual identities.